-Ross Feller Casey today filed a major wrongful death lawsuit against Honeywell International, Inc. and other defendants for causing a devastating explosion that leveled a home in Lancaster County, Pa, in July 2017, claiming the life of a utility worker.
-Among other things, the lawsuit alleges that Honeywell’s Permalock tapping tee, a component that attaches the natural gas line to the home, was defectively produced, came without sufficient warnings or instructions and was improperly installed by a contractor.
-Also, the suit alleges that PPL failed to shut off power to the home.
+Ross Feller Casey today filed a major wrongful death lawsuit against Honeywell International, Inc. and other defendants in connection with a devastating explosion that leveled a home in Lancaster County, Pa, in July 2017, claiming the life of a utility worker.

 As a result, a summer day on a quiet cul-de-sac was shattered by a catastrophic blast at 206 Springdale Lane in Millersville, Pa., killing Richard Bouder, 54, a UGI technician who responded to the home after an emergency call for leaking gas.